New Push For EU-South America Trade Deal Despite French Fury - UrduPoint

 New Push For EU-South America Trade Deal Despite French Fury

-Brussels, (APP - UrduPoint / Pakistan Point News - 13th Nov, 2024) A controversial trade deal between the EU and South America's Mercosur bloc is back in the spotlight with rekindled optimism that the two sides could conclude an agreement before the year is over.
+Brussels, (APP - UrduPoint / Pakistan Point News - 14th Nov, 2024) A controversial trade deal between the EU and South America's Mercosur bloc is back in the spotlight with renewed hopes of a deal by year end -- despite fierce opposition from key country France.

 The blockbuster trade pact between the 27-country European Union and Mercosur countries -- Brazil, Argentina, Paraguay and Uruguay -- has been 25 years in the making and would create the world's biggest free trade zone.